 About 30 minutes out of port, we were treated to a visit from a pod of dolphins about 100 strong.
 A few were jumping the wakes of the boat so the Captain slowed us down to watch them frolic for a few minutes.

 Catalina Island, officially called Santa Catalina Island is a rocky island that spans 22 miles long and 8 miles wide with a population of about 4,000.
 The highest point on the island is 1,097 feet.
-The main harbor where you disembark is called Avalon or Avalon Harbor, this the hub of Catalina with nearby restaurants,shops, hotels, etc.
+The main harbor where you disembark is called Avalon or Avalon Harbor and this the hub of Catalina with nearby restaurants,shops, hotels, etc.

 Once on Catalina you can choose the type of stay you want.
 Do you just want to relax and drink wine overlooking the harbor or do you want adventure?
 Catalina has it all.
 On this day we choose adventure and decided to Para-sail 800 feet in the air!
 One of those things that is scary yet fun.
 It turned out to be a little of both.

 The next day we were off to one of the more popular activities on Catalina, golf cart rental.
 They give you a map that shows you interesting stops and then they let you drive the carts by yourself.
 There are plenty of places to pull over but the best views are higher up on the island with 180 views of the coast and harbor.

 We stopped to watch the zip liners start their downward adventure which will eventually span over 5 different areas.
 If you want to zip line, make sure you call in advance to get a reservation as we wanted to try it but it was booked solid.

 We passed by the old Casino which now hosts a variety of events throughout the year including a weekend jazz festival, plus they also show first run movies.